 A Pension Sharing Order would have immediate effect.
 The Court would instruct that a percentage of the value of your benefits should be deducted and transferred to a pension credit account, which would be set up for your former spouse or civil partner (who then becomes a 'pension credit member' of FPS 2015).

 In order to provide the Court with the necessary pensions information, you will be required to provide a Cash Equivalent Value of your pension benefits in the FPS 2015.
-If this is the case, please contact us to make this request.
+If this is the case, please contact the Dyfed Pension Fund to make this request.